ShaheerKhan200/pdsnd_github/README.md

 Bike Share Data Analysis for New York, Washington and Chicago

 ### Description
-The project encompasses Bike Share Data Analysis for New York, Washington and Chicago.
+The project encompasses Bike Share Data Analysis for New York, Washington and Chicago, to help uncover bike share usage patterns.
 In this project a python script was created which takes user input and outputs the key statistics and information about the dataset.

 ### Files used
 chicago.csv